accellera-official/systemc-common-practices/report/README.md

 ```C
     scp::LogConfig()
 ```
-    Confenience functions are provided on a configuration structure that return a modified structure, hence  for example:
+    Convenience functions are provided on a configuration structure that return a modified structure, hence  for example:
 ```C
     scp::init_logging(
         scp::LogConfig()